 It is possible to ski since the first snowing in december, and often through may, even if, the best time is on February, March and April.

 The sides of Mount Etna are ideal for backcountry skiing: the canals of Pizzi Deneri, which take you from 2,840m. down to Piano Provenzana (1,800 m.).
 Then there’s the wide, white swaths of Montagnola with its sandy terrain, as well as the Schiena dell Asino which takes you up to the top of Montagnola (2,642 m.).
 You can get down via Piano del Vescovo (1,500m.) or by way of the rugged western side of the mountain, where Punta Lucia (2,930 m.) is the most prominent peak in the area.

 For adrenaline seekers Valle del Bove offers numerous very steep canals.

-In February you can visit the mountains of Madonie Park, where people from these mountains and nearby Palermo have enjoyed ski mountaineering on the highest peaks in the area since the 1930s.
+In February you can visit the mountains of Madonie Park, where people from these mountains and nearby Palermo have been enjoying ski mountaineering on the highest peaks in the area since the 1930s.
 Pizzo Carbonara (1,979 m.), Mount Ferro and all of the surrounding peaks when covered in snow, among beech trees and and spectacular views, are the perfect play place for beginner ski mountaineers.
-The canals of Mount Quacella, on the other hand, which are sometimes icy, offer terrain adapted to more experienced skiiers.
+The canals of Mount Quacella, on the other hand, which are sometimes icy, offers terrain adapted to more experienced skiiers.